Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Numerical Experiments

-The second approach is a Common Random Numbers (CRN) variance-reduction technique proposed by \cite{mak1999monte} in this context.
-Consider minimizing a different objective $E[h(x,\xi)-h(\hat x,\xi)]$ as a whole, where $\hat x$ is viewed as fixed, whose optimal value is exactly $-\mathcal G(\hat x)$.
-We use the second group of $n_2$ data to compute a $95\%$ lower confidence bound for this new optimization problem, and then negate the lower bound to obtain a valid upper bound for $\mathcal G(\hat x)$.
+The second approach is a Common Random Numbers (CRN) variance-reduction technique proposed by \cite{mak1999monte}.
+This approach generates upper bounds of the gap via computing lower bounds for the optimal value of the modified objective $E[h(x,\xi)-h(\hat x,\xi)]$ where $\hat x$ is viewed as fixed.
+Specifically, given $\hat x$ we use the second group of $n_2$ data to compute a $95\%$ lower confidence bound for this new objective, and then negate the lower bound to obtain a valid upper bound for $\mathcal G(\hat x)$.